 Update the CircleCI configuration

-To complete the steps required for integrating Slack, you need to update the CircleCI configuration file to include the CircleCI orb for Slack.
+To complete the Slack integration, you need to update the CircleCI configuration file to include the CircleCI orb for Slack.
 Open .circleci/config.yml

 version: 2.1